Malicious (video game): Plot

 One hundred years pass.
 The Mad Queen is supposedly gone, but the people living in Santville still live in fear of her.
 The elders stir the soul of either Valeria of Erica, depending on the player's choice of gender, and instill them into a vessel known as The Spirit Vessel, who dons a weapon on his or her shoulders known as The Mantle of Cinders.
-Created by the elders using technology called Numerology, The Mantle of Cinders takes on shape according to the will of its user.
+Created by the elders using technology called Numerology, The Mantle of Cinders takes on shapes according to the will of its user.
 Its powers expand when it defeats enemies of the user.
 The elders explain to Valeria or Erica that due to the exploits of their mother, another Malicious is on the brink of emerging.
 They bid him or her to use the Mantle of Cinders to hunt down those who broke their oaths to the elders, thereby expanding their arsenal, and then to take on the Malicious.
 He or she then fights Galdo, Brann, Carlyle, Travis and Ashlelei in order of player choice, before facing off with the Malicious by using the elder's Grand Equational Circle to weaken it.
 After the Malicious is defeated, the elders explain that more Malicious may inevitably arise, and that it is their job to minimise the malice of humans in order to postpone or prevent it; a goal which they ultimately fail in repeatedly.

 The story continues in "Malicious Rebirth," and "Malicious Fallen," which contains all parts of the Malicious story.